 - City of Houston Director of Cultural Affairs

 All of this originally came about due to the efforts of a real estate developer by the name of Adam Brackman.
 Through his company called Common Ground, Mr. Brackman most often purchases properties in the Midtown area that have the potential for profitable redevelopment.
 Sometimes it is years before the old buildings are demolished.
-In the meantime he likes to have muralists create art that enlivens the area as well as to bring attention to his buildings.
+In the meantime, he likes to have muralists create art that enlivens the area as well as to bring attention to his structures.

-Mr. Brackman contacted Sebastien Boileau to see if he would be interested in taking on this large project.
+Mr. Brackman contacted Sebastien Boileau to see if he would be interested in taking on this massive project.
 “Mr. D” was delighted to do so.
 What muralist would not want such a large canvas of sorts in which to portray his art!

 Right across the street is another old building belonging to Mr. Brackman that is covered with colorful graffiti.
 It was once a Mental Health & Mental Retardation Authority building at 2850 Fannin.
 My husband and I have walked around this particular building and are amazed at all of the colorful street art covering it.

 In one way it is sad to think that when these buildings are torn down, the art will also be destroyed.
 The only way to preserve the art is by capturing it in photos or videos.
-The fetching mural which was once located on one corner of the Houston Club Building in downtown Houston can now be viewed by clicking here.
+A fetching mural which was once located on one corner of the Houston Club Building in downtown Houston can now be viewed by clicking here.